uvaai/pdp/_schedules/1 Computational Science/index.md

 accepted.
 To avoid late extension requests, it is strongly suggested that you consult the module's schedule regularly to see if you are on track for the module, and if not, to contact the staff early.
-For discussing your module progress or requesting an extension, you can reach us at <minorai@mprog.nl>.
+For discussing your module progress or requesting an extension, you can reach us at <scientific@mprog.nl>.

 *Note:* While it is of course possible for circumstances to arise that require you to need an extension, consecutive extension requests are usually not